|Birth: ||Jul. 16, 1891|

 |Death: ||Apr.
 22, 1978|

-Anna Alice Szczebak, nee Rychlak, was born in 1891 in the rural community of Rzeszow, in southeastern Poland during a period when it was known as the Austrian-Hungarian Empire.
+Anna Alice Szczebak, nee Rychlak, was born in 1891 in the rural community of Rzeszow, in southeastern Poland during a period when it was known as the Austro-Hungarian Empire.
 While living in Poland, as a young teenager, she worked on various farms both in Southeastern Poland, and Germany where she learned to speak five languages, Polish, Ukrainian, Czech, German and finally English when she came to the United States.

 Anna and John lived in numerous areas of the North end of Springfield Massachusetts, including Allendale Street, Bell Street, Butler Street, and ultimately residing on Chestnut Street, on the corner of Patton Street, diagonally across the street from Sacred Heart Roman Catholic Church.